bdomokos74/bdomokos74.github.io/_posts/2017-11-22-bitcoinsend.markdown

 date:   2017-11-22 22:06:33 +0100
 categories: jekyll update
 ---
-So you want to write some awesome bitcoin apps, but just before getting started with it, you want to send some bitcoins manually..
+So you want to write some awesome bitcoin apps, but first you want to send some bitcoins manually from the command line to see how it works..

 Here's one way to do it using Javascript and <https://bitcoinjs.org/>.
 First build a transaction string, then push it to the bitcoin network with <https://api.blockcypher.com/v1/btc/main>.

 Blockcypher has a mostly RESTful API, you can use to query objects and push transaction to the network.

-Start with creating a Node project and installing some dependencies like this:
+Start with creating a Node project and install some dependencies like this:
 ```bash
 mkdir bitcoinsend ; cd bitcoinsend
 npm init # answer some questions here